GenericMappingTools/gmt/doc/rst/source/sphtriangulate.rst

     areas are given in steradians.

 **-N**\ *nfile*
-    Write the information pertaining to each polygon (for Delaunay: the three node number and the triangle area (if **-A** was set); for Voronoi the unique node lon, lat and polygon area (if **-A** was set)) to a separate file.
-This information is also encoded in the segment headers of ASCII output files].
+    Write the information pertaining to each polygon.
+For Delaunay: the three node number and the triangle area (if **-A** was set); for Voronoi the unique node lon, lat and polygon area (if **-A** was set)) to a separate file.
+This information is also encoded in the segment headers of ASCII output files.
 Required if binary output is needed.

 **d**\ \|\ **v**
     Select between **d**\ elaunay or **v**\ oronoi mode [Delaunay].